About GAIT TRC

 Jan Lucciola – Development Associate

 Jan Lucciola became a volunteer at GAIT in 2000 as a side-walker, leader, and special event warm body and gofer.
 Having been involved in development with two other non-profit organizations, she joined GAIT staff in 2021 to help promote GAIT.
 Jan asked for a horse when she first started talking and didn’t stop asking.
-Now, she shares 4 horses with her husband, a professional horse trainer, helps with his students, and enjoys competing in Western Dressage.
+Now, she shares 3 horses with her husband, a professional horse trainer, helps with his students, and enjoys competing in Western Dressage.
 She is also the Associate Director of the Delaware Valley Raptor Center.
 She has a Bachelor of Science Degree in Biology from Southwestern College.

-Vera became a PATH Registered Riding Instructor in 2007, a PATH Mentor in 2010, and an Equine Specialist in Mental Health and Learning in 2013 as well as ESMHL Faculty in 2022.
-She taught special education classes for 11 years and is a learning disabilities teacher/consultant.
+Vera became a PATH Intl.
+Registered Riding Instructor in 2007, a PATH Mentor in 2010, and an Equine Specialist in Mental Health and Learning in 2013 as well as ESMHL Faculty in 2022.
+She taught special education classes for 11 years and is a learning disabilities teacher/counselor.
 After retiring from a career in law and moving to Pennsylvania in 2012, she began volunteering as an instructor.
 She has also served on GAIT’s Board of Directors and Advisory Council.

 Board of Directors/Advisory Council